OfficialTeamUIX/UIX-Lite/Shortcuts/README.md

 # UIX-Ultra-Lite
 Modern/Re-Implemented Patches and Scripts for the Xbox Dashboard #5960

+**Warning: The information below is obsolete as of Release v0.3 and is no longer applicable to UIX Lite**

 ## How-To: Make shortcuts to titles on the F: and/or G: drives for UIX Ultra Lite.

 - Download and extract the Shortcut.zip which contains 2 files: default.xbe and default.cfg